xiphux/svimg/README.md

 # svimg

-svimg is an image preprocessing and lazy loading component for Svelte.
+svimg is an image preprocessing and lazy loading component for [Svelte](https://svelte.dev).
 It consists of:

 * A Svelte preprocessor that automatically resizes your images to multiple resolutions in a `srcset`, creates additional [WebP](https://developers.google.com/speed/webp) versions, and generates blurred placeholder images
 * A Svelte component that displays the blurred placeholder and automatically lazy loads the proper resolution image when it comes into view

 svimg uses [lazysizes](https://github.com/aFarkas/lazysizes) to do lazy loading and takes advantage of lazysizes' automatic `sizes` calculation.
-Some other Svelte image components do not set a proper `sizes` attribute, which can cause the browser to download a much larger resolution image than necessary if you are resizing the image with CSS. svimg will also use a literal width if specified to control image preprocessing and only generate the necessary image files for that width.
+Some other image components do not set a proper `sizes` attribute, which can cause the browser to download a much larger resolution image than necessary if you are resizing the image with CSS. svimg will also use a literal width if specified to control image preprocessing and only generate the necessary image files for that width.

-This project is inspired by [Gridsome's](https://gridsome.org/docs/images/) image processing component.
-It's also inspired by [svelte-image](https://github.com/matyunya/svelte-image), and was originally going to be a fork of that project but ended up needing to diverge significantly in functionality.
+## Getting Started

-## Installation
+### Installation

+Since svimg is an external Svelte component, you'll want to make sure it gets bundled by Svelte during compile by installing it as a dev dependency (or modifying your rollup/webpack config to not treat it as an external).

 ```bash
 npm install -D svimg
 ```

-Since svimg is an external Svelte component, you'll want to make sure it gets bundled by Svelte during compile by installing it as a dev dependency (or modifying your rollup/webpack config to not treat it as an external).

 In `rollup.config.js`, add `imagePreprocessor` as a preprocessor for `rollup-plugin-svelte`: